cnrancher/docs/content/rancher/v2.x/cn/configuration/projects/workloads/load-balancers-and-ingress/_index.md

 ---
-title: Load Balancing and Ingresses
+title: 2 - 负载均衡
-weight: 3040
+weight: 2
 ---

 Within Rancher, you can setup load balancers and ingress controllers to redirect service requests.